wwdz99/elastic-miner/README.md

 <li>The only ElasticPL crypto function supported right now is SHA256 (however mangle_state needs to be fixed for this algo)</li>
 <li>The blacklist work logic needs to be redone</li>
 </ul>

-#Note:  The VM logic is still being tweaked / tested.
-It may not submit POW results correctly at this time.

 Below are the steps I used to get the miner running on my Raspberry Pi.
 <ul>